airr-community/common-repo-wg/recommendations.md

 The first three sets of recommendations: (1) state the general principles for sharing of AIRR sequence data [hereinafter data]; (2) outline the characteristics of compliant repositories for data deposit, storage and access;
-and (3) describe a distributed model for compliant repositories for AIRR data, linked by a central registry.
+and (3) describe a distributed model for compliant repositories for AIRR data linked by a central registry (an AIRR Data Commons).
 The fourth set of recommendations are specific to existing repositories of related data types.
 The concluding section addresses next steps for the AIRR CRWG and the AIRR community more broadly.

 Statement of Principles -- AIRR Data Sharing